quantummaid/quantummaid-tutorials/aws-lambda/02_AddingLambdaSupport.md

 ## Extracting HttpMaid's initialization code

-The HttpMaid initialization code will be exactly the same whether we run the code as a local http endpoint or as an AWS Lambda function.
+The HttpMaid initialization code will be exactly the same whether we run the code as a local HTTP endpoint or as an AWS Lambda function.

-In order for HttpMaid's initialization code to be shared between the local mode and the lambda mode, we first need to extract it to a new method in the `Main` class:
+In order for HttpMaid's initialization code to be shared between the local mode and the Lambda mode, we first need to extract it to a new method in the `Main` class:

 <!---[CodeSnippet](step2HttpMaidConfig)-->
 ```java